ahmedEid1/Java-Collection-Framework/Stream.md

 - Example :

-    - collect():
+    - collect()
-             - Takes a collector :
+             - Takes a collector
-                - Examples for a collectors :
+                - Examples for a collectors
                     - collecting as a list :
                       - `Collectors.toList()`
                     - Collecting as a map :